mottosso/iscompatible/README.md

 #### Example

-Let's assume that the single package foo-5.6.1 exists on disk.
+The requirements.txt syntax allows you to specify inexact matches between a set of requirements and a version.
+For example, let's assume that the single package foo-5.6.1 exists on disk.
 The following requirements are all compatible with foo-5.6.1.

 |Requirement | Description
 |------------|--------------------------------------------------